ReinaFeng/Data-Visualization/README.md

 This plot will show how the proportion of different Primary Mode with stack bar plot.
 Ideally, it will be a dynamic plot.
 The bars may change by time.

 ![image](https://github.com/ReinaFeng/Data-Visualization/blob/master/pic/WeChat%20Image_20190907140537.jpg)

+##Schedule of Deliverables

+### Week1: Time-Series Plot
+* Draw basic lines
+* Create menu for selection
+* Add interaction: When move mouse on the plot, it will show corresponding values.

+### Week2: Distribution Map
+* Draw basic map
+* Set colors
+* Add interaction: When move on a state it will show the corresponding value

+### Week3: Analysis on Primary Mode
+* Draw pie chart
+* Create a menu for selection

+### Week4: Solving Problems& Modify
+* Solve the problems in the past 3 weeks
+* Add interaction on Time-Series Plot: When click a line, a corresponding bar plot will appear
+* Modify the pie chart to other fancy charts
+* Try to make the Distribution Map and the third plot dynamic